MD Myers

-Matthew Dylan "MD" Myers (born April 5, 2001) is an American soccer player who currently plays as a striker for Charleston Battery in the USL Championship.
+Matthew Dylan "MD" Myers (born April 5, 2001) is an American soccer player who currently plays as a striker for Tampa Bay Rowdies in the USL Championship.

 Career

 Youth

 Myers grew up in Delran, New Jersey, and spent time with Philadelphia Union academy.

 College & amateur

 In 2019, Myers attended High Point University where he played three seasons with the Panthers, scoring 21 goals and tallying eight assists in 49 appearances.
 He was joint leading scorer in Division I soccer during the 2020 season, and won numerous All-Big South Conference honors including Big South First Team All-Conference and Big South Offensive Player of the Year.
 Myers transferred to Rutgers University in 2022, scoring 13 times in 18 appearances for the Scarlet Knights, earning Big Ten Conference Player of the Year, and was named to the All-Big Ten First Team.

 While at college, Myers also appeared for USL League Two side Ocean City Nor'easters in both their 2021 and 2022 seasons.